Add SSO with Microsoft Entra using SAML 2.0

 SAML Certificates

-There are two sub-sections that can be configured in this section.
+There are two subsections that can be configured in this section.
 The first describes how and when the Identity Provider will sign the responses they issue.
 By default, Microsoft Entra will sign only the assertion using SHA-256.
 Through this page you can select to sign just the SAML response or both the SAML response and assertion.
 For our purposes, we will have Microsoft Entra sign both.
-Additionally, you can opt to use SHA-1 but we will leave it set to using SHA-256.
+Additionally, you can opt to use SHA-1, but we will leave it set to use SHA-256.
 Also on this page, you can set an email that will be notified when the certificate that is used to sign the requests will expire.
 We will have this set to "admin@example.com".

 Identity Provider signing settings in the Microsoft Azure Portal